October 10, 2024

 Lake Hendricks

-Water clarity is is improving.
-Water temperature is in the 80s.
-Black Crappie - Good: Try small jigs tipped with a minnow in about 6 feet of water.
-Bluegill – Good: Bluegills are in shallow; use a small piece of worm or waxworm.
-Channel Catfish - Good: Try a nightcrawler or squashed minnow on a hook near the bottom.
-Largemouth Bass - Good: Use topwater lures along the edge of vegetation.
+Water clarity is improving.
+Water temperature is in the upper 50s.
+Black Crappie - Good: Try fishing near woody structure along shoreline with a small spinnerbait or crankbait.
+Bluegill – Good: Bluegills are in shallow water in the evening; use a jig tipped with a small piece of worm under a bobber.
+Largemouth Bass - Good: Toss a lure along the edge of vegetation to draw out a bass.
+Use a shallow running lure in the evening.

 Lake Meyer